AkilaA25/AutoNav-IoT-LineFollower/README.md

 # IoT Autonomous Car Project

+## 🏁 Summary

+This project was a full-stack embedded system implementation involving power regulation, sensor integration, motor control, UART and Wi-Fi communication, and autonomous behavior.
+It pushed my skills in real-time programming, hardware debugging, and system integration.
+Each step brought the project closer to a functioning IoT-enabled robotic system, culminating in a successful hands-free demonstration of remote and autonomous navigation.

+All source code, documentation, and per-project logs can be found in the individual project directories.

 ## 🚗 Final Accomplishment

 The final product is a fully autonomous, Wi-Fi-enabled car controlled by an MSP430FR2355 microcontroller.
 The car is capable of connecting to a wireless network, navigating a multi-checkpoint obstacle course via remote Wi-Fi commands, and then transitioning into autonomous mode to detect, follow, and circle around a black electrical tape loop before exiting independently.